pete-otaqui/grove-hooks/README.md

 ## Renaming Props

-Should you need to change the names of any of these props, you simply provide a function child, and rename the props as required in the body:
+Should you need to change the names of any of these props, you simply provide a function child, and rename the props as required in the body, making sure to use the JSX style for returning the render of the component:

 ```
 <GithubSearch>